Are you planning to install a new patio this summer?

 Determine the Size of the Patio

-The real work begins once your head outside to measure, calculate and lay out the space.
-There are several things that you’ll need in order to do this correctly and ensure that your new patio is square and spaced correctly.
+The real work begins once your head outside to measure, calculate, and layout the space.
+You’ll need to do several things correctly and ensure that your new patio is square and spaced correctly.

 In order to be accurate, make sure that the tape is at least as long as the longest side of your anticipated patio space.
 Trying to splice together measurements over grass is usually not a recipe for accuracy.

 If you don’t have any wooden stakes lying around, just about anything will work.
 You just need something that you can put in the ground and wrap the twine around.

 Now that you have tools in hand, go ahead and start laying out your space, sinking stakes into the places where you anticipate your corners to be, and wrap the string from stake to stake to create the footprint of your new patio.

 The string locates the patio’s boundaries and will be used as a guide when digging the base and guarantee straight edges.

 You can also use marking paint to mark the location of edges and other landmarks such as a fire-pit or grill.
 Marking paint will remain for a few weeks and allows you to see your layout easily.

 How to Lay Out Curves for a Patio or Pathway

 Laying out curves for the edge of a patio or pathway is slightly different from laying out a straight edge.
 For simple curves, marking paint can be used without a hose to mark a patio or path’s edge.

 A great trick is to use a garden hose to lay out the curve, as a hose makes it easier to lay out more sweeping radius curves and is pretty easy to work with.